 4.7 However, in deciding the level of fine within this bracket, we have considered the aggravating circumstances, and deemed no discount applicable.
-We consider that a basic penalty towards the middle of the bracket, of £2,000, is appropriate.
+We consider that a basic penalty towards the middle of the bracket, of £2,000, is appropriate, along with Mr Collings giving an undertaking that he will no longer deal with transactional work or client monies and not conduct any legal work that is in scope of the MLRs 2017.